SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 I can only think of two things at this moment, both repeating in my mind over and over: I love her, and I want to kiss her again.

 And, that's just what we do.
-We both lean in and press our lips together.
-We hold the kiss for what feels like forever and not long enough at the same time.
+We both lean in, close our eyes, and press our lips together.
+We hold the kiss for what feels like forever and not long enough at the same time, and I can feel my inhibitions slipping away.

-We wrap our hooves around each other and Rarity lids her eyes before closing them.
-I close mine in response and ==release all the passion I can into the kiss.==

 I open my eyes after noticing I'm crying tears of joy.
 Rarity still has hers closed, but I can see she's also crying.